 In the UK there are strict quality controls before a product licence is granted for brand named or generic versions of medicines.
-This means that a generic or brand name version of the same medicine will work the same, and be equally as safe.
+This means that a generic or brand name version of the same medicine will be of similar quality, and have a similar action.

 Check with your pharmacist if in doubt about the use of a medicine.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.